AMiragaia/PClasses/README.md

-Content of LECI from UA
+Content of LECI and MECT, the best years of my life 👽